boundlessgeo/suite/docs/usermanual/source/sysadmin/clustering/background.rst

 To create a cluster with a common configuration, several instances of GeoServer can use a common data directory.
 However, setting up a cluster based on the standard deployment of GeoServer can be challenging for a number of reasons.

-#. **The GeoServer data directory is file-based.** Having multiple GeoServer all interacting with a file-based system can lead to corruption and permissions issues.
+#. **The GeoServer data directory is file-based.** Having multiple GeoServers all interacting with a file-based system can lead to corruption and permissions issues.
 Also, changes written from one server might not be picked up by other instances due to in-memory caching.

 #. **Setting up the cluster is a manual process.** There is nothing built-in to GeoServer to make it aware of other clustered instances.